-

 The BIM Sync requires the KanBo space to have the exact same Card Statuses as the Issue Categories inside an issue type and subtype which we will later select to sync with a KanBo space.

-Here is how you can check what statuses will have to be created inside of a KanBo space:
+Here’s how to check which statuses need to be created in a KanBo space:

 - Go to docs.b360.autodesk.com and select your project.